Armenians in India: Surat

-Landmarks of contributions made to the city of Chennai still exist.
-Coja Petrus Uscan, an Armenian merchant who had amassed a fortune from trade with the Nawab of Arcot, invested a great amount in buildings.
-The Marmalong Bridge, with many arches across the river Adyar was constructed by him, and a huge sum of maintenance donated to the local authorities.
-Besides building rest houses for pilgrims, he built the Chapel of Our Lady of Miracles in Madras.
-The only reminder of the bygone era is the Armenian Church, Chennai of 1772 at 2/A Armenian Street, Georgetown).The Armenia India legacy in Chennai and Armenian contributions are well documented in the Armenia Virtual Museum.
-In 2025, Indian author Dr. Prashant Madanmohan organized the Indo-Armenian-French Art & Literary Confluence in Chennai, showcasing cultural unity through literature and art, including themes of memory, identity, and the Armenian Genocide.

 Kolkata

 The Armenians settled in Chinsurah, near Kolkata, West Bengal, and in 1688 built a church now known as the Armenian Church of the Holy Nazareth This is the second oldest church in Bengal and is still in well preserved on account of the care of the Calcutta Armenian Church Committee.

 Demography

 The grave of Astwasatoor Mooradkhan (died at Calcutta on 29.09.1799), who was one of the founders of the Armenian College and Philanthropic Academy, Kolkata.